Kagerjay/Free-Code-Camp-Projects/Basic Algorithm Scripting/README.md

 ```

 10. Chunky Monkey
+*Write a function that splits an array (first argument) into groups the length of size (second argument) and returns them as a two-dimensional array.*
 ```javascript
 chunkArrayInGroups(["a", "b", "c", "d"], 2) // should return [["a", "b"], ["c", "d"]]. chunkArrayInGroups([0, 1, 2, 3, 4, 5], 3) // should return [[0, 1, 2], [3, 4, 5]].